sailesh307/DBMS-Notes/foreignKey.md

-# Foregin Key
+# Foreign Key
-- Condition to use foregin Key : parent table should have primary Key
+- Condition to use Foreign Key : parent table should have primary Key
 - It is a attribute whose values are dependent on another column(i.e Primary Key)
 - It is a child column which is dependent on another Parent column (i.e Primary Key) for its values
-- A table can have more than 1 Foregin Key
+- A table can have more than 1 Foreign Key
 - It can contain `null` and `duplicate` values
 - It can be made both at column and row/table level.

-# Creation of Foregin Key
+# Creation of Foreign Key

 Suppose there is a table `student` with primary key `roll_no`